 The President and Chief Operating Officer regularly assess and make allocation decisions based on contracts and projects in progress in the geographic areas of operations.
-Based on the fact that operations are ramping up and in the early stages of the Company's existence, management has determined that it operates as a single operating division and no segmented information is warranted.
+Based on the fact that operations are ramping up and in the early stages of the Company's existence, management has determined that it operates as a single operating division.
+For the year ended January 31, 2024, the Company derived 100% (2023 - 100%) of revenue from related entities, which are controlled by an officer of the Company.
+As at January 31, 2024, 100% (2023 - 100%) of non-current assets (other than financial instruments) are located in Panama.